rawitat/gtypist_lessons/programming_quotes.typ

  :Not that that tells us very much of course -- the computer industry didn't even :foresee that the century was going to end.

+*:G7_4
+I:[4] Nicholas Negroponte
+S:Computing is not about computers any more.
+It is about living.

+*:G7_5
+I:[5] Danielle Berry
+S:No one ever said on their deathbed, "Gee, I wish I had spent more time alone :with my computer".

+*:G7_6
+I:[6] Adam Osborne
+S:People think computers will keep them from making mistakes.
+They're wrong.
+ :With computers you make mistakes faster.

+*:G7_7
+I:[7] Steve Jobs
+S:Computers themselves, and software yet to be developed, will revolutionize :the way we learn.

+*:G7_8
+I:[8] Norman Ralph Augustine
+S:One of the most feared expressions in modern times is "The computer is down".

+*:G7_9
+I:[9] Andy Rooney
+S:Computers may save time but they sure waste a lot of paper.
+About 98 percent :of everything printed out by a computer garbage that no one ever reads.

+*:G7_10
+I:[10] Reshma Saujani
+S:Computer science is not just for smart 'nerds' in hoodies coding in basements.
+ :Coding is extremely creative and is an integral part of almost every industry.

 Q:Do you want to continue to next lesson [Y/N] ?
 N:MENU